adonisjs/adonisjs.com/content/blog_posts/articles/introducing-tuyau.md

 }
 ```

-This works, but there are a few issues with this code:
+While creating these helpers will keep your front-end code DRY by encapsulating all API calls in a single place.
+They are still far from offering a great development experience.
+For example:

-- No type safety: You don’t know what you’re sending or receiving.
+- **There is no type safety**.
+You don't know what you're sending or receiving.
-- A lot of boilerplate code to write for each API route.
-Here, we have just two routes, but if you have 10, 20, or 50, it becomes quickly tedious and repetitive.
+- **A lot of boilerplate code** to write for each API route.
+Here, we have just two routes, but it becomes tedious and repetitive if you have 10, 20, or 50.

-To fix the first issue, you can manually add your types like this:
+You can get around the issue of type-safety by creating interfaces for the data you send and receive.
+However, it will still be a manual process and you will have to make sure that your backend API and front-end types are always in sync.

 ```ts
 interface Post {